Most of your app's configuration is stored in the config.edn

 [:p "This website is located at " base-url]]])

-(def plugin
+(def module

 {:routes [["/hello" {:get hello}]]})

-Configuration is only read by biff/use-config
+Configuration is only read by biff/use-aero-config

-during app startup, so if you modify the config.edn
+during app startup, so if you

-file during development, you'll need to call com.example/refresh
+during development, you'll need to call

 for the changes to take effect.